Baked Bread Rolls

 IMG_8217

-• Add 1 teaspoon of oil to a pan.
+• Add 1 tsp of oil to a pan.
 Add ginger garlic paste and sauté for 30 seconds.
 Add onions and saute till onions are cooked.
 Add garam masala, red chilli powder, fennel seed powder, turmeric powder and allow it to cook for a minute.
 Add mashed potato and peas, and cook covered for 2-3 mins.
 Switch off and keep the stuffing aside

 IMG_8237